 Who doesn’t love houseplants?
 Something about crisp, green, growing leaves seems to brighten up any room.
-But did you know that houseplants can elevate mood, enhance creativity, promote wellness, and according to studies by NASA, Associated Landscape Contractors of America, and the American Society for Horticultural Science, they also purify indoor air?
+But did you know that houseplants can elevate mood, enhance creativity, promote wellness, and, according to studies by NASA, Associated Landscape Contractors of America, and the American Society for Horticultural Science, they also purify indoor air?

 Our modern-day homes are rife with pollutants that can cause a host of health problems.
 Chemicals from furniture, floor coverings, paints, detergents, air fresheners, and household cleaners can hover inside poorly ventilated homes, as well as those with good airflow.
-Fortunately, there are many houseplants that will filter these chemicals and clean air naturally, as well as brighten up your living space.
+Fortunately, many houseplants will filter these chemicals and clean air naturally, as well as brighten up your living space.

 Below is a list of the best houseplants for cleaning the toxins out of the air in your home:

 This charming evergreen vine grows happily in low or indirect light conditions.
 The leaves are poisonous, so keep them away from pets and kids.
 Fortunately, English Ivy enjoys containers and hanging baskets.
 They also brighten up shelves and dark corners beautifully.
 Studies have shown that English Ivy is effective at removing benzene, carbon monoxide, formaldehyde, trichloroethylene, as well as other allergens such as mold and airborne fecal matter.
 Hang one near your pet’s letterbox, or in the bathroom.